Almonds

 Walnuts

-Like seafood and flaxseed, walnut contain omega 3 fatty acids, which help protect your heart and preserve brain health.
+Like seafood and flaxseed, walnuts contain omega-3 fatty acids, which help protect your heart and preserve brain health.

 Eating Tip: Snack: Mix 1/2 cup canned pineapple into 1/2 cup cottage cheese.
 Sprinkle with 2 tbsp of walnuts for only 35 calories.